Improve Cyber Security Posture with 2023 Predictions

-Organisations deploy an average of 46 individual security monitoring tools, overwhelming security teams with uncorrelated daily alerts and too many false positives, resulting in the very real risk of a genuine attack slipping through the cracks.
+Organizations deploy an average of 46 individual security monitoring tools, overwhelming security teams with uncorrelated daily alerts and too many false positives, resulting in the very real risk of a genuine attack slipping through the cracks.
 The traditional security paradigm using a point model is not sustainable: the scope and complexity of today’s cyber threats demand a holistic approach to security, delivered by a unified cybersecurity platform.

-The move toward a platform approach will be led by organisations actively seeking more visibility across their attack surfaces like distributed clouds, networks, assets, accounts, and systems.
-To be truly effective, a platform will need to combine security information and event management (SIEM) with extended detection and response (XDR), artificial intelligence and analytics to provide an integrated view of the entire IT/cloud environment and deeper, contextualised correlations of alerts.
+The move toward a platform approach will be led by organizations actively seeking more visibility across their attack surfaces like distributed clouds, networks, assets, accounts, and systems.
+To be truly effective, a platform will need to combine security information and event management (SIEM) with extended detection and response (XDR), artificial intelligence and analytics to provide an integrated view of the entire IT/cloud environment and deeper, contextualized correlations of alerts.